 - 21% increase in net promoter score (TRADEofficer)

-WhatsApp is THE channel where customers want to talk to your brand.
-Let’s get started, shall we? 💪
+WhatsApp is THE channel where end-users want to talk to brands.

 - Option to verify account (green checkmark).

-How do companies leverage WhatsApp?
-Businesses can leverage WhatsApp throughout the customer journey:
+How do businesses leverage WhatsApp?
+Check essential use cases throughout the customer journey:

 Customer retention: service, loyalty, feedback, upselling.